Analyst

 Belonging to the group according to the team role theory: Fire group

-All types from this group are characterized by assertiveness in achieving their goals.
+All types in this group are known for their assertiveness in achieving their goals.
 Such people are charismatic, self-confident, and have a high work capacity.
-It's easy for individuals from the fire group to control other people, inspire others and manipulate them both for personal interests and for the good of the team.
+It's easy for individuals in the Fire group to control other people, inspire them, and manipulate them both for personal benefit and for the good of the team.

-It is these people who take responsibility for the overall result, strive to distribute tasks to team members, control the quality and timing of their implementation.
+These are the people who take responsibility for the overall result and work to distribute tasks among team members and control the quality and timing of their implementation.

 Analysts are fair critics of all ideas and processes arising in the team.
-They know a lot, have systems thinking. and are better able to assess risks of different actions for the team than their co-workers.
+They know a lot, have systems thinking, and are better able than their co-workers to assess the risks of different actions for the team.

-They always analyze facts, actions, and behavior of team members, competitors' activity.
-Thanks to this, people of this type can predict the result, calculate the exact date of implementation of a project and estimate what resources are needed for this.
+They constantly analyze the facts, actions, and behavior of team members, as well as competitors' activity.
+Thanks to this, people of this type can predict outcomes, calculate the exact delivery date of a project, and estimate the resources needed for it.

-Analysts are always objective, attentive to detail, and ready to offer an impartial view of the solution to the problem.
-Wherein they criticize with equal enthusiasm both the boss's suggestions and an ordinary team member's ideas.
-But Analysts are valuable because they don't just criticize everyone around, but offer alternative ideas and refine other team members' suggestions.
+Analysts are always objective, attentive to detail, and ready to offer an impartial view on solving any problem.
+They criticize the boss's suggestions and an ordinary team member's ideas with equal enthusiasm.
+Analysts are valuable because they don't just criticize — they offer alternative ideas and refine other team members' suggestions.

-These people are great debaters and can sometimes get into an argument "for the love of art" rather than for the sake of the very subject of dispute.
+These people are great debaters and can sometimes get into an argument for argument's sake rather than for the actual subject of dispute.

-As a rule, Analysts are serious and unhurried, they take their time to carefully weigh the pros and cons and make the right decision.
-The Analyst is enthusiastic and persistent only if they're confident in the success of a project or idea.
+As a rule, Analysts are serious and unhurried — they take their time to carefully weigh the pros and cons and make the right decision.
+An Analyst is enthusiastic and persistent only when confident in the success of a project or idea.

-Most Analysts are introverts, they're not particularly sociable; they may seem callous and withdrawn to their colleagues.
+Most Analysts are introverts and not particularly sociable; they may seem callous and withdrawn to their colleagues.

 Strengths